Work Solution

 What is Work?

 Work is done when a force that is applied to an object moves that object and is represented as W = F*d*cos(∠A) or Work = Force*Displacement*cos(Angle A).
-Force is any interaction that, when unopposed, will change the motion of an object.
-In other words, a force can cause an object with mass to change its velocity, Displacement is a vector quantity that refers to "how far out of place an object is"; it is the object's overall change in position & The angle A the space between two intersecting lines or surfaces at or close to the point where they meet.
+Force on Fluid Element is the sum of pressure and shear forces acting on it within a fluid system, Displacement is a vector quantity that refers to "how far out of place an object is"; it is the object's overall change in position & The angle A the space between two intersecting lines or surfaces at or close to the point where they meet.

 How to calculate Work?